Delayed puberty: Timing and definitions

 Puberty is considered delayed when the child has not begun puberty when two standard deviations or about 95% of children from similar backgrounds have.

 In North American girls, puberty is considered delayed when breast development has not begun by age 13, when they have not started menstruating by age 15, and when there is no increased growth rate.
 Furthermore, slowed progression through the Tanner scale or lack of menarche within 3 years of breast development may also be considered delayed puberty.

 In the United States, the age of onset of puberty in girls depends heavily on their racial background.
 Delayed puberty means the lack of breast development by age 12.8 years for White girls, and by age 12.4 years for Black girls.
 The lack of menstruation by age 15 in any ethnic background is considered delayed.

 In North American boys, puberty is considered delayed when the testes remain less than 2.5 cm in diameter or less than 4 mL in volume by the age of 14.
 Delayed puberty is more common in males.

-Although absence of pubic and/or axillary hair is common in children with delayed puberty, the presence of sexual hair is due to adrenal sex hormone secretion unrelated to the sex hormones produced by the ovaries or testes.
+Although the absence of pubic and/or axillary hair is common in children with delayed puberty, the presence of sexual hair is due to adrenal sex hormone secretion unrelated to the sex hormones produced by the ovaries or testes.

 The age of onset of puberty is dependent on genetics, general health, socioeconomic status, and environmental exposures.
 Children residing closer to the equator, at lower altitudes, in cities and other urban areas generally begin the process of puberty earlier than their counterparts.
 Mildly obese to morbidly obese children are also more likely to begin puberty earlier than children of normal weight.
-Variation in genes related to obesity such as FTO or NEGRI have been associated with earlier onset of puberty.
+Variations in genes related to obesity, such as FTO or NEGRI, have been associated with earlier onset of puberty.
 Children whose parents started puberty at an earlier age were also more likely to experience it themselves, especially in women where onset of menstruation correlated well between mothers and daughters and between sisters.